htcondor/htcondor/docs/man-pages/condor_vacate_job.rst

 Using *condor_vacate_job* on jobs which are not currently running has no effect.

+Jobs running in the ``local`` or ``scheduler`` universe can be vacated.
+Given these types of jobs run directly on the Access Point, they will always restart on the same resources and may begin executing again immediately if there is a low load or number of jobs submitted to the Access Point.

+DAGMan job(s) can be vacated and will enter recovery mode upon restarting.
+However, all jobs submitted and managed by DAGMan will continue running uninterrupted.

 .. warning::

     Do not confuse this tool with :tool:`condor_vacate`. :tool:`condor_vacate`